Max Homa rallies to win Fortinet Championship at Silverado - WHIZ News

 Homa won for the second time this year and the third time on the PGA Tour.
 He won at Riviera in Los Angeles in February.

-His latest victory came a week after Homa ended the “Get A Grip” podcast he co-hosted for nearly two years.
+His victory at Silverado came a week after Homa ended the “Get A Grip” podcast he co-hosted for nearly two years.

-“I love doing it … but at some point it was not doing my any favors having to regurgitate all the bad things that happened.
+“I love doing it … but at some point it was not doing me any favors having to regurgitate all the bad things that happened.
 It wasn’t healthy for me,” Homa said.
-“My games getting to the point where it could be really good.”
+“My game’s getting to the point where it could be really good.”

 McNealy shot a 68 to finish second.
 He birdied the 16th, then made a double bogey on 17 and an eagle on 18.
 The son of billionaire and former Sun Microsystems CEO Scott McNealy, the 25-year-old player grew up in Palo Alto and starred at Stanford.